bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 ### Kernel configuration file
 When building the Linux kernel it is important to use a valid configuration file.
-This project includes a kernel configuration file called **config-seagate-central-v5.14-all-in-one.txt** that will generate a kernel image containing all the base functionality required for normal operation of the Seagate Central in one monolithic kernel image without the need for any Linux modules.
+This project includes a kernel configuration file called **config-seagate-central-v5.16.12-all-in-one.txt** that will generate a kernel image containing all the base functionality required for normal operation of the Seagate Central in one monolithic kernel image without the need for any Linux modules.

-The first thing that needs to be done is for this configuration file to be copied to the build directory.
+This configuration file needs to be copied to the build directory.
 In these instructions we assume that the build directory will simply be the "obj" subdirectory of the base working directory.

 From the Linux source code base directory run the command

     mkdir -p ../obj
-    cp ../config-seagate-central-v5.14-all-in-one.txt ../obj/.config
+    cp ../config-seagate-central-v5.16.12-all-in-one.txt ../obj/.config

 N.B.
 There is another example configuration file in this project called **config-sc-all-usb-cam-modules.txt** that can be copied into place